 Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.58.5.

 Use a synchronized status variable to indicate that a thread should exit.
+This requires polling.

+If using Thread.interrupt(), ensure that all cases are handled and that the responses of an interrupted thread are safe.

-Avoid using the Thread.interrupt() method to interrupt a thread to indicate that the thread should exit, unless it can be guaranteed that the interrupted thread is not modifying shared state which could be corrupted.
+Avoid using the Thread.interrupt() method to interrupt a thread to indicate that the thread should exit, unless it can be guaranteed that the interrupted thread is not modifying shared state which could be corrupted: i.e. never delay or block while modifying shared state, and never check and follow the interrupted status variable while modifying shared state.

 6.61 Concurrent data access [CGX]